 In 1976, the first commercial immunoassay designed specifically to measure free thyroid hormone became available.
 The availability of free thyroid hormone measurement revolutionized the way thyroid disorders (a common medical disorder) are diagnosed and treated.
 Today it is difficult to find a laboratory that measures total thyroid hormone, since measurement of free thyroid hormone has become standard practice.
 To date, very few new assays are available for measuring free drugs or free hormones.
 Development of immunoassays for free therapeutic drugs and free hormones are difficult and expensive.
 The ChroMedX alternative is to rapidly modify the sample in a disposable cartridge that can be presented to the existing immunoanalyzer.

 Unless the free drug is measured, it is more likely that a patient will be misdiagnosed if the total drug concentration is used, but free drug measurement is usually not available due to cost and long result turnaround time.
-The ChroMedX AUF (Automated Ultra-filtration) cartridge (pictures shown below) provides a rapid inexpensive way of preparing samples for analysis of free hormones and therapeutic drugs.
-The cartridge can be part of a fully automated immunoassay system, a stand-alone processing workstation or as a simple manual sample preparation procedure.
+The ChroMedX AUF (Automated Ultra-filtration) disposable cartridge provides a rapid inexpensive way of preparing samples for analysis of free hormones and therapeutic drugs.
+The cartridges can be designed to be part of a fully automated immunoassay system, a stand-alone processing workstation or as manual sample preparation kits.